 Please note that, whichever authentication scheme you use, Jama Software will be unable to fall back on native authentication for any users; if you have any task-specific users in Jama Software (for example, a designated JIRA-to-Jama Software sync user), you’ll need to make sure that user has credentials in your external authentication system as well.

-For our on-premises environments, we offer three different options for authentication: LDAP, Active Directory, Atlassian Crowd and SAML.
+For our Self-Hosted environments, we offer three different options for authentication: LDAP, Active Directory, Atlassian Crowd, and SAML.
 Each is a single sign-on system and functions in roughly the same way; however, small implementation details exist between the three.

 - LDAP is our most commonly-used integration, as it is a well-established open-standard protocol for providing identity and directory services.